 Well!
 This is definitely not the film to watch if you expected a live version of a traditional princess movie.
-There is no Cinderella or Snow White in here.
-There is no traditional fairy tale maiden full of good and gentle manners and lady-like behaviour.
+There is no Cinderella or Snow White here.
+There is no traditional fairy tale maiden full of good and gentle manners and “lady-like” behaviour.
 I started watching this during a late evening that I wanted quiet.
-From the outset, the fmovie revealed that it was not the right choice for my mood.
+From the outset, the movie revealed that it was not the right choice for my mood.
 I managed to watch a few more minutes before deciding to postpone my seance.

 The second time was much the same.
 It started with me somehow convinced that I had exaggerated my view of the film.
 Wether it was violent and fast-paced or not, surely there would be moments were even the action would need to take its breath.
 Well, no. I was right the first time.
 The film took me yet again into its thrill.
 Even in the moments in between action, the fear to be caught, the fear that this unbathed, no-doubt stinky antagonist, present by the dozens could just rise from any corner of a really big castle, kept both the main actress and the viewer that I was, on our toes.
 I needed to postpone again.
 Something tells me I should have watched the great trailer first!

 Well, it wasn’t luck per se.
 Knowing what you are up against is primordial.
 I just had to be in the mood for an action movie.
 I had to stop assuming that a movie called The Princess would be any less an action movie than any other, just because the principal protagonist is a princess, the clothes and look fit as do the castle and the bed, even as it is, in the highest tower.
 I was definitely over the subversion of expectations and could fit the movie where it belonged: in one of those periods of my time when I am in the mood for action, thrill and suspense.